emhill/117-S15/src/morea/09.dict/pwod.md

 ***Recommended Development Steps:***

 1. Create the set `s` and print it out
-2. Print out a random sample of 1 element from `s` instead
+2. Print out a random sample of 1 element from `s` instead (see hints above)
-3. Use the sentinal template above to create a while loop that prints out a random letter until the value is "A"
+3. Use the sentinal template in the hints above to create a while loop that prints out a random letter until the value is "A"
+4. Create the set `r` and print out the union with `s`
+5. Print out the intersection and difference

 ## dictionary.py